 At our clinic, therapy occurs over the course of one week.
 Patients receive neuromuscular therapy, cognitive therapy, sensorimotor therapy, and more.
 It’s challenging, but it provides the necessary conditions for your brain to start rewiring itself and overcoming post-concussion dysfunction.
 You can read more about how that process works here.

 Note: Want to see if you’re eligible for treatment?
-Sign up for a free consultation.
+Schedule a consultation.
 We’ll help you understand whether post-concussion syndrome is a likely cause of your symptoms and offer guidance on next steps.

 Cognitive Behavioral Therapy